Lareyt/LoR-Custom-Hotkeys/README.md

 # LoR-Custom-Hotkeys
 AutoHotkey script for Legends of Runeterra to add a hotkey for the Oracle's Eye as well as mapping existing hotkeys to mouse buttons.

-This requires AutoHotkey (https://www.autohotkey.com/) to work.
+This script requires AutoHotkey (https://www.autohotkey.com/) to be installed to work.

 The following hotkeys are currently available:
   - Tab or Middle Mouse Button: Activate Oracle's Eye (battle preview)